 Barcelona to Delhi with 2 nights in a 4-star hotel (Standard Package)

-One way: $1,200 ($600pp)
+One way: $1,200 ($600 per person)

 Return: $1,775

-This is just the cheapest one I could find when searching some random routes.
+This is just the cheapest one I could find when searching some random example routes.
 You may find something better!
 It doesn’t seem like they offer the program for short flights that you could just do direct, like Bahrain to Dubai.

 Mid range (what we did for our Qatar stopover)